skip navigation

 She gave a demonstration to my friend and I .

-Pronouns: referring to two personal nouns (Native Speakers)
+Double Pronouns: refer to two personal nouns

 Bachelor talking to date